liziniu/Reinforcement-Learning/lunarlander/readme.md

 Here is demo of my thought on prioritized dqn.
-You can find it achives more effective and faster performance than oridianry prioritized dqn.
+You can find it achieves more effective and faster performance than oridianry prioritized dqn.

 <div align="center">
   <img src="https://github.com/liziniu/reinforcement_learning/blob/master/lunarlander/pic/6431523955071_.pic_hd.png" height="300" width="500">